 Summary of Results

 Findings from the present study suggest that appearance-based interventions may play an important part in increasing perceptions of vulnerability of smoking impacts among young men.
 The core theme ‘personal relevance’ was central to the men’s experience of the intervention, linking to all the other identified key themes (Figure 1).
 The majority of participants explained that the intervention was effective due to being self relevant and personal.
 This particular finding relates to previous health risk research that suggests personalised interventions elicit a greater emotive response compared to generic, standardised approaches (Hollands & Marteau, 2013).
-When initially viewing their aged images many of the men were shocked and compared differences between the non-smoker and smoker aged images, this was linked to an increased realisation of how smoking can affect their skin.
+When initially viewing their aged images many of the men expressed shock and compared differences between the non-smoker and smoker aged images, producing an increased realisation of how smoking can affect their skin.
 A number of participants were concerned about what “significant others” might think if they saw their aged images.
 Social relationships have been shown to influence an individual’s likelihood of engaging in a health risk or promoting behaviour (Gough et al., 2009; Fry, Grogan, Gough & Conner, 2009); therefore perceived negative social reactions may act as a significant disincentive for smoking.

 Two distinctive groups were identified comprising those who expressed concern about ageing and those who did not.
 Concerned individuals (73%) reported shocked reactions and worries about how smoking can accelerate facial ageing, supporting existing body image research that men do have concerns about their appearance (Grogan et al., 2009).
 Individuals who did not express concern (27%) explained that they were too young to contemplate ageing impacts; and others described having good genetics which enabled them not to worry about how they would age.
-Similar defensive cognitions have been shown in previous research (Gough et al., 2009).
+Similar rationalised accounts have been shown in previous research (Gough et al., 2009).
 Members of both groups suggested that the intervention may be more effective for women and individuals who were ‘vain’.
 Despite many expressing concern about the aged images, approximately half of the sample (53%) said that they were not overly concerned about how they looked in general.
 As appearance has been conventionally associated with feminine constructs some of the men may have found it difficult to express concerns (Grogan et al., 2009; Hargreaves & Tiggemann, 2006).
 Some male smokers explained that health was more important to them than physical appearance.
 An interesting association some of the participants made was thinking about their internal health after viewing the effects smoking had on their skin.

-Two distinctive groups were identified related to ‘behavioural intentions’ including: those who reported positive intentions to change behaviour and those who did not.
+Two distinctive groups were identified related to ‘behavioural intentions’: those who reported positive intentions to change behaviour and those who did not.
 Of the sample 73 percent reported positive intentions to change behaviour including contemplating quitting or reducing amount of cigarettes smoked.
 The majority of participants (86%) who reported positive intentions to change behaviour also expressed concern about their aged images; however three of the participants (14%) did not express concerns.
 Among those who did not express intentions to change their smoking behaviour (27%), justifications for continuing to smoke were provided shown in previous research such as ‘being healthy otherwise’ and ‘not smoking that much’ (Gough et al., 2009).
 There was some ambivalence in accounts with some individuals reporting positive intentions to change behaviour as well as justifications to continue smoking.

 Previous Work